vcbb10/gopro-utils/GPMD2CSV/README.txt

 ===============INSTRUCTIONS=============== v3.2

-Just copy your GoPro Hero5 (or later) files and drop them on GPMD2CSV.bat
+Just copy your GoPro Hero5 (or later) files to this folder and drop them on GPMD2CSV.bat

 For suggestions, questions or presents: juan@tailorandwayne.com